DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Route53's latency based routing might also appear similar to Global Accelerator, but Route 53 is for simply helping choose which region for the user to use.
 Route53 has nothing to do with actually providing a fast network path.
 - Global Accelerator also provides fast regional failover.

-## Simple Queuing Service (SQS)
+## Simple Queuing Service (SQS) (Updated 9/24/2)

-### SQS Simplified:
+### SQS Simplified (Updated 9/24/2020)
- SQS is a web-based service that gives you access to a message queue that can be used to store messages while waiting for a queue to process them.
-It helps in the decoupling of systems and the horizontal scaling of AWS resources.
+ SQS is a web-based service that gives you access to a message queue that can be used to store messages while waiting for a system (EC2) to process them using *polling* (not push).
+It helps in the *decoupling* of systems and the horizontal scaling of AWS resources.
+Queues are temp repository for messages, which can be up to 256 KB in any format.
+Can also have a reference to a up to 2GB structure in an S3 bucket, w/ ref into in the SQS message queue.

+ Example: User visits a image generator site, a Lamba function montiors the request.
+A group of EC2 instances poll for alerts, process the request, and drop the output on an S3 bucket.
+If you lose an EC2 instance, the message can become available again so another EC2 can pick up and run (like an app fault).

+ Example: Travel site.
+User wants deal of flight, hotel, car.
+Various EC2 servers can process the user request queue, get thier part of the answer, pass the answers back to web server.

 ### SQS Key Details:
 - The point behind SQS is to decouple work across systems.
 This way, downstream services in a system can perform work when they are ready to rather than when upstream services feed them data.
 - In a hypothetical AWS environment running without SQS, *Application A* would pass *Application B* data regardless if Application B was ready to receive the info.
 With SQS however, there is an intermediary step where the data is stored temporarily in a buffer.
 It waits there until Application B pulls the temporarily stored data.
 SQS is not a push-based service so it is necessary for SQS to work in tandem with another service that queries it for information.
 - There are two types of SQS queues; **standard** and **FIFO**.
 Standard queues may be received out of order based on message size or however else the SQS queues decide to optimize.
 FIFO queues guarantees that the order of messages that went into the queue is the same as the order of messages that leave it.
-- Standard SQS queues guarantee that a message is delivered at least once and because of this, it is possible on occasion that a message might be delivered more than once due to the asynchronous and highly distributed architecture.
+- Standard SQS queues (the default) guarantee that a message is delivered at least once and because of this, it is possible on occasion that a message might be delivered more than once due to the asynchronous and highly distributed architecture.
 With standard queues, you have a nearly unlimited number of transactions per second.
+They provide best effort ordering.
+App needs to cope with out of order possibility, duplicate possibility.
-- FIFO SQS queues guarantee exactly-once processing and is limited to 300 transactions per second.
+- FIFO SQS queues guarantee *exactly-once processing* and is limited to 300 transactions per second.
+Messages remain until processed.
+FIFO queues support multiple ordered message groups.
 - Messages in the queue can be kept there from one minute to 14 days and the default retention period is 4 days.
 - Visibility timeouts in SQS are the mechanism in which messages marked for delivery from the queue are given a timeframe to be fully received by a reader.
 This is done by temporarily making them invisible to other readers.
 If the message is not fully processed within the time limit, the message becomes visible again.
 This is another way in which messages can be duplicated.
 If you want to reduce the chance of duplication, increase the visibility timeout.
 - The visibility timeout maximum is 12 hours.